Overloon War Museum

-The Overloon War Museum (Dutch: Oorlogsmuseum Overloon) in full 'Dutch National War and Resistance Museum Overloon', is a Dutch historical and educational museum located in the North Brabant village of Overloon.
+The Overloon War Museum (Dutch: Oorlogsmuseum Overloon) in full 'Foundation Dutch National War and Resistance Museum', is a Dutch historical and educational museum located in the North Brabant village of Overloon.
 It focuses on the history of World War II and more specifically World War II in The Netherlands.

 The museum opened its doors to the public in May 1946, making it the oldest museum about World War II in Western Europe.
 Between 2006 and 2013, the museum operated under the name 'Liberty Park', after which the name was changed again to 'Oorlogsmuseum Overloon' in Dutch, Overloon War Museum in English.
 The museum is the largest of its kind in The Netherlands and consists of a wooded park (14 hectares) with a covered museum building.
 In 2024, the museum received 169,000 visitors.

 History

-After the Battle of Overloon, an enormous amount of war material, including tanks and other vehicles, was left behind on the battlefield.
+After the Battle of Overloon, an enormous amount of war materiel, including tanks and other vehicles, was left behind on the battlefield.
 Overlooner Harry van Daal was so shocked by the events that he proposed keeping a portion of the battlefield intact and turning it into a museum.
 On May 25, 1946, the National War and Resistance Museum was opened on behalf of British General Lashmer Gordon Whistler (1898-1963), commander of the 11th British Armored Division and the 3rd British Infantry Division that had liberated Overloon in October 1944.
 In 2006, the collection of the Marshall Museum from Zwijndrecht was added with more than 200 military vehicles and the name was changed to 'Liberty Park' from 2006 to 2013.

 A feature of the museum is the large number of military vehicles and equipment on display, both German and Allied.
 For years these have been kept in the open air, but have recently been moved indoors to help preserve them.
 Many of the exhibited vehicles took part in the Battle of Overloon.
 In 2016, the collection was expanded with the collection of the Achterhoeks Museum 1940-1945, which closed its doors in 2015.
 The new exhibition of the Overloon War Museum includes the recognizable shop and café of the Achterhoeks Museum 1940-1945.

 During the 2021 Christmas period, while the museum was closed due to restrictions from the COVID-19 pandemic in the Netherlands, the museum released a series of videos about subjects in its collection.
 One of these videos was about Vincent Speranza, an American veteran of the Second World War.